Here’s some research that I did recently on Cataplex® B and serotonin:

 Beets are one of the richest sources of glutamine, a detoxifying amino acid essential to the health and maintenance of the intestinal tract.
 A deficiency of glutamine creates a state of imbalance in the gut bacteria, leaving an individual vulnerable to unfriendly organisms or the passage of bacteria into the bloodstream.
 Adding beets to your diet thus assists in keeping your digestive and immune systems healthy.

 Additional reading: Opening and closing the metabolite gate

 When sugars are metabolized by the body, they form Pyruvic acid.
 If sufficient oxygen is available, pyruvic acid is then broken down through the Kreb’s or Citric Acid cycle to create energy.

 If there isn’t enough oxygen is available, instead of creating energy, Pyruvic Acid creates an excess of lactic acid or acidosis.
 Thiamine is a critical piece to increase oxygen utilization in the body.

 Symptoms associated with excess lactic acid –not surprisingly, are the same as what we’ve been talking about with thiamine deficiency.

 If you’re experiencing any of these symptoms you might want to consider adding a supplement like Cataplex® B to your protocol.
 Schedule a session with me today to see how we can put together a supplement protocol that’s right for you!

-Medical Disclaimer: What I’ve shared with you here is not intended to be a substitute for medical diagnosis or treatment of any medical condition.
-Always seek the advice of your physician with any questions you may have regarding medical conditions.
+Medical Disclaimer: What I’ve shared with you here is not intended to be a substitute for a medical diagnosis or treatment of any medical condition.
+Always seek the advice of your physician with any questions you may have regarding your own medical conditions.